The77Lab/gmfcs_stgcn/README.md

 # GMFCS_STGCN

 This repository contains the code implementation for the research paper titled *Motor Function Assessment of Children with Cerebral Palsy using Monocular Video*.
-This paper is currently accepted at IEEE-EMBS International Conference on Body Sensor Networks (IEEE BSN 2023).
+This paper was presented at IEEE-EMBS International Conference on Body Sensor Networks (IEEE BSN 2023).

 ## Authors
 Peijun Zhao, Department of Mechanical Engineering, Massachusetts Institute of Technology